danmar/cppcheck/readme.txt

     To build the GUI, you need Qt.

-    When building the command line tool, PCRE is optional.
+    While building the command line tool, PCRE is optional.
 It is used if you build with rules.

     For "bug hunting" you need Z3.
 Installing Z3:
      * debian: "sudo apt-get install libz3-dev